RadeonOpenCompute/ROCm_Documentation/Installation_Guide/Mesa-Multimedia-Installation.rst

-5. Proceed with the installation instructions as documented in the next section of this document.
+5. Proceed with the installation instructions as documented in the next section.